Skip to main content

-Titan SDK offers accessibility features designed to help you create inclusive applications for Smart TVs.
-This guide will walk you through implementing Text-to-Speech (TTS) and Text Magnification (TM) using the Titan SDK.
+Titan OS offers accessibility features designed to help you create inclusive applications for Smart TVs.
+This guide will walk you through implementing Text-to-Speech (TTS) and Text Magnification (TM) across Titan OS devices.

 This section provides practical steps and code snippets to begin integrating accessibility features into your TitanOS application.